 - Fortune 500 Use of Social Media Continues – Growth of Instagram in 2016 – University of Massachusetts Dartmouth Center for Marketing Research

-- 86% of B2B companies surveyed are currently blogging, along with 77% of B2C companies – B2B Content Marketing – 2015 Benchmarks, Budget and Trends (and its B2C companion report), published by the Content Marketing Institute and MarketingProfs
+- 79% of Fortune 500 companies surveyed are currently distributing content marketing data on Corporate Blogs B2B Content Marketing – 2018 Benchmarks, Budget and Trends (and its B2C companion report), published by the Content Marketing Institute and MarketingProfs

 - Marketers who have prioritized blogging are 13X more likely to enjoy positive ROI – HubSpot’s State of Inbound 2014 (PDF)

 - 79% of companies that have a blog report a positive ROI for inbound marketing – HubSpot’s State of Inbound 2013 (PDF)

 - 79% of best-in-class marketers rank blogs as the most effective marketing tactic – Content Marketing Institute & MarketingProfs (PDF)